Private equity: the offshore perspective – why SPACs came of age in 2020

 constitutional documents which can be tailored to suit applicable listing rules and sponsor/investor requirements;

-wide acceptance on the global exchanges, including those popular with SPACs such as the NYSE, NASDAQ, London's Main Market and AIM;
+wide acceptance on the global exchanges, including those popular with SPACs such as the NYSE and NASDAQ;

 the ability to issue different types of shares and warrants suitable for the SPAC model;